0xbharath/art-of-packet-crafting-with-scapy/documentation/src/scapy/scapy_intro.md

 ### Absolute freedom over packets

-A lot of packet crafting tools does not have a way to set certain fields in packets(limitations of sock_raw) i.e. the kernel is still in control of ceratin fields and will calculate those fields on behalf of the tool(cheksums, IHL)
+A lot of packet crafting tools does not have a way to set certain fields in packets (limitations of `sock_raw`) i.e. the kernel is still in control of certain fields and will calculate those fields on behalf of the tool (checksums, IHL)

 Most packet crating tools let’s you fiddle with only limited fields/protocols, it is impossible to stack unrelated protocol headers into a single packet.